ciubotarum/coding-challanges/src/theory.md

 ### Single Responsibility Principle _(SRP)_
 * a class should have only one reason to change
-* it should have only one job
+* it should have only one job/responsibility

+### Open/Closed Principle (OCP)
+* classes, functions should be open for extension but closed for modification
+* able to extend a class behaviour without modifying it

 # To do:
 * solid